mhenke/Cloudy-With-A-Chance-Of-Tests/readme.md

 This build script is decoupled from the environment you can execute it in.
 You can use the command prompt, Eclipse IDE, or Jenkins with just a few changes to build.properties.

-1) Please add the build.xml to your source control system in your top level folder and build.properties but ignore it from your scs.
+1) Please unzip and add the build.xml to your source control system in your top level folder and build.properties but ignore it from your scs.

-2) What do I do with the Zip????
-You will have to change some build.properties settings to match the environment it will run on.
+2) Unzip and add the lib-cloudy folder with the jars at the top level of the project and to source control.

-3) Add the lib folder with the jars at the top level of the project.
+3) You will have to change some build.properties settings to match the environment it will run on.

 4) To run the VarScope, QueryParam, and/or Unit/Acceptance tests, you will need to download and place them in the top level of the web server (not just the project top level).
 I would recommend excluding them from your source control system.